AzureAD/azure-activedirectory-library-for-objc/README.md

 ### Brokered Authentication

-If your app requires conditional access or certificate authentication (currently in preview) support, you must set up your AuthenticationContext and redirectURI to be able to talk to the Azure Authenticator app.
+If your app requires conditional access or certificate authentication support, you must set up your AuthenticationContext and redirectURI to be able to talk to the Azure Authenticator app.

 #### Enable Broker Mode on Your Context